soilqualitylab/soilqualitylab.github.io/src/chapter_6.md

 - Explore the nuances and potential challenges of this approach.
 Research age-related cardiovascular changes, the critical distinction between signs of overtraining and symptoms requiring medical consultation, and methods for troubleshooting conflicting body signals.
 - Structure the final report logically and exhaustively.
 Organize the content into sections covering the philosophy, the core physiological signals, detailed methodologies (including the cross-cultural findings), a practical implementation guide, and a section on long-term mastery and problem-solving.

-### Day 64 - August 3, 2025 | Nutrition: Late Summer Harvest Focus
+### Day 64 - August 3, 2025 | Nutrition: Fasting, Juice Fasting, Masticating Juicing
-- Incorporate peak summer produce into daily meals
+- Incorporate peak summer produce into hydration events
-- Visit farmers market for local, seasonal foods
+- Visit Community Garden for hyperlocal, hyperfresh foods
-- Practice food preparation methods that preserve nutrients
+- Practice masticating juicing methods that preserve nutrients
-- Celebrate abundance of natural, whole foods
+- Celebrate abundance of natural, leafy, green produce for juice

 ### Day 65 - August 4, 2025 | Intellectual Wellbeing: Heat and Performance
 - Learn about optimal performance in hot weather